tensorflow/models/research/delf/INSTALL_INSTRUCTIONS.md

 ${PATH_TO_PROTOC?}/bin/protoc delf/protos/*.proto --python_out=.
 ```

 Finally, install the DELF package.
+This may also install some other dependencies
+under the hood.

 ```bash
 # From tensorflow/models/research/delf/